Can LLM Agents Simulate Multi-Turn Human Behavior? Evidence from Real Online Customer Behavior Data: Experiments

 We used a subset of the dataset that was not used during training as the test set, ensuring that no user sessions in the test set were seen by the model during fine-tuning.
 To create test cases, we took the second and all subsequent actions within each session, excluding the first action, since it lacks any preceding context.
 For each test case, the model was provided with the historical context, along with all previous actions and corresponding synthetic reasoning traces in the same session.
 The model is \textbf{first tasked with predicting the next reasoning, and then, based on the reasoning it generated}, it produces the corresponding action.

 \paragraph{Prompt-Only Baseline} To assess pre-trained models' ability in predicting human behavior, we evaluated a set of instruction-tuned LLMs under the in-context learning (ICL) setting (a.k.a., prompt-based setting).
 Specifically, we used several variants of Claude, LLaMA, and Mistral as representatives for general-purpose pre-trained LLMs, along with DeepSeek-R1 as a representative for reasoning LLMs.
-To preserve user privacy, we run open-source model on our own GPU cluster and
+To preserve user privacy, we run open-source models on our own GPU cluster and access proprietary models through their official APIs.

 In this setup, each model was provided with the historical context and previous user actions from the session, and prompted to generate both the next reasoning and the next action.
 The generated actions were used to compute macro accuracy for evaluation.
 These baselines reflect the commonly adopted approach of using powerful LLMs without domain-specific fine-tuning, allowing us to directly assess the impact of fine-tuning on realistic human behavior simulation.